silarsis/yeoman/README.md

 and run with `docker build -t <username>/yeoman-dev .`; `docker run -P -d <username>/yeoman-dev`

-In application source, put in Gruntfile.js hostname:0.0.0.0 for expose port 9000 on the host foy any IP:
+In application source, put in Gruntfile.js hostname:0.0.0.0 for expose port 9000 on the host for any IP:

     connect: {
       options: {